Skip to main content

 Cross-file analysis examples

-This document provides an overview of Semgrep cross-file (interfile) analysis features through specific examples, such as its use in type inferences, class inheritance, constant propagation, and taint analysis.
-Several examples provide a comparison between the results of Semgrep Pro Engine and Semgrep OSS Engine.
+This document provides an overview of Semgrep's proprietary cross-file (interfile) and cross-function (intrafile) taint analysis features through specific examples, such as its use in type inferences, class inheritance, constant propagation, and taint analysis.

 Tips and tricks for an interactive experience

-• Ensure that the Cross-file analysis toggle is enabled on the Playground page.
+• Ensure that the Pro toggle is enabled on the Playground page.

-• Rules you use in Semgrep Pro Engine require interfile: true key included in the options key.
-See the following example.
+• Rules that make use of interfile analysis require the interfile: true key included under the options key.

 git clone https://github.com/semgrep/semgrep-pro-tests